ex2o/oscfmm/README.md

 # oscfmm

-Order Selection with Confidence for Finite Mixture Models
+Scripts and simulation results and for the paper [Nguyen, H., Fryer, D., & Mclachlan, G. (2021).
+Order selection with confidence for finite mixture models](https://arxiv.org/abs/2103.10640).

 ### Details